Information for all applicants

 Source: and for more detail see: ICO Guide to the GDPR Individual Rights

 Responsibilities.
-Data subjects must be made aware of their rights (eg via a privacy notice; this can be within the Participant Information Sheet/Plain Language Statement given to the participants in your research, or a separate formal Privacy Notice.
+Data subjects must be made aware of their rights e.g. via a Privacy Notice; this should be a separate formal Privacy Notice.

 - A general template for a Privacy Notice is available from Privacy Notices and Templates and the College Research Ethics Committee has a template available in Forms and Guidance Notes.